Want To Drop The Drama? Here Are 5 Tips For A Drama Free Life

 5. Rise Above It

-When we feel as though we are being ‘attacked’ or sense negativity from another person, our primal instinct is to respond in the same way – fight fire with fire!
+When we feel as though we are being ‘attacked’ or sense negativity from another person, our primal instinct is to respond in the same way.
+This is often fighting fire with fire!
 However, this only serves to further fuel the problem.

 If you want to live a drama-free, positive life, then you need to become the better person.
 Rise above it and show that you have no interest in the situation.
 Learn to let things go and feel good knowing that you have done the more mature thing.